jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/15 - The Lesson.md

 # THE LESSON

-Society needs a ruling philosophy, laws, and rules.
-Darth Blockbuster fights to control the rulebook to keep the tools he controls, and therefore himself, in power.
-Darth Blockbuster doesn't necesarily shut down innovation, he shuts down majic, or the process by way extras upgrade the tools they use.
+Society needs a ruling philosophy.
+Darth Blockbuster fights to control it to write rules to keep the tools he controls, and therefore himself, in power.
+Darth Blockbuster often shuts down innovation, but he especially shuts down majic, extras upgrading the tools they use.

 Life doesn't come with labels.
 So what does all this theory look like.
 We know what the rules are.
-Darth Blockbuster writes corporate manuals, univeristy guidelines, social justice tolerable pronouns blogs every chance he gets.
+Darth Blockbuster writes corporate manuals, univeristy guidelines, social justice  blogs every chance he gets.
+We know what innovation looks like.
 Yet, what does majic look like?

 This lessons takes us to small farm in Maryland, and a young boy who worked hard to better himself.